 Pensions are the only post-employment benefits to which the Bank is committed.
-To better secure the payment of promised benefits, the Bank operates a defined-contribution pension fund for the employees who have satisfied certain minimum service requirements.
-The Fund is financed by equal contributions of employer and employees of 5% of pensionable salaries with an option for employees to contribute up to an additional 5% of pensionable salaries
+To better secure the payment of promised benefits, the parent company operates a defined-contribution pension fund for the Group's Jamaican employees who have satisfied certain minimum service requirements.
+The fund is financed by equal contributions of employer and employees of 5% of pensionable salaries with an option for employees to contribute up to an additional 5% of pensionable salaries.